Rajeshnnn/Artificial-intelligence-/README.md

 Modify the X (email text) and y (labels) variables in the spam_classifier.py file with your own dataset to train the classifier with your data.
 Contributing

 Feel free to contribute to this project.
 Contributions that improve the functionality, performance, or documentation are welcome.
-Create a pull request to get started!
+Create a pull request to get started